 Engagement used to be a bit of a wishy-washy term in PR to describe how well a campaign did, in the place of what is deemed more measurable ROI (return on investment, eg. sales revenue, new leads etc).
 Now, thanks to social media, it has a lot more weight behind it as it measures the public shares, likes and comments on your posts and stories.
 It doesn’t necessarily translate to sales but is a great way to build your community.

-Publications often release a calendar of their planned editorial for the year, which is a list of topics that they’re planning to cover.
+A top PR tip: publications often release a calendar of their planned editorial for the year, which is a list of topics that they’re planning to cover.
 These are a great opportunity for you to put yourself, or your product/service, forward for inclusion.
 The pandemic has changed things a little so you might find they’re not released in the same way (usually October or November for the coming year) but keep your eyes on your target titles and hopefully you’ll nail some great opportunities for your 2021 PR plan.

 Linked to knowing your audience, understanding audience profiles, more specifically, generations is really important when planning an effective PR campaign.
 There is such a remarkable difference in how the generations consume information and buy products and services, so make sure that you’re ahead of the curve.
 Understand the difference between Baby Boomers, Millennials, Gen-Z and Generation Alpha; this will help you pitch what you have to offer in a way that appeals to them.